[ 27th October 2024 by allam ahmed 0 Comments ]

 Abstract

-Ensuring that all countries have the capacity to track progress towards the SDGs is critical for the overall success of the 2030 Agenda.
-Data gaps influence our understanding of progress toward the 2030 Agenda – not carefully understood, they may lead to biased conclusions.
-If the SDG reporting framework is incomplete, not up to date, or misses important segments of the population, any inference about what the good policies are risks being flawed.
+FINDINGS: Ensuring that all countries have the capacity to track progress towards the SDGs is critical for the overall success of Agenda 2030.
+Data gaps influence the understanding of progress of Agenda 2030 because of biased conclusions.
+The SDGs reporting framework should be changed and updated to accommodate these externalities.
+If this does not happen, a large proportion of the population will miss vital information about what are considered good policies.

-Keywords: SDGs Revision; Digital Revolution; Innovation and Climate Integration; Global Conflicts; Global Conflicts Pandemics And Disasters; Data Gaps.
+KEYWORDS: SDGs Revision; Digital Revolution; Innovation and Climate Integration; Global Conflicts; Pandemics; Disasters; Data Gaps.

 Aboutallam ahmed